nikolovlazar/egghead-beginners-guide-nextjs/exercises/exercise-15--deploy-your-next-js-app-on-vercel/README.md

 Deploy this exercise to Vercel.

+## 🚩 Checkpoint
+This exercise marks the fifth checkpoint at which we'll go into breakout rooms to do this exercise only.
+If you're stuck, do not hesitate to ask.
+As soon as you're done you can fill out either the [Post-Breakout Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSda0BFV57OWbSkshNC_jZ809HEBOuW_MzLEz1Bq4PVKtI7R9w/viewform?usp=pp_url&entry.651170566=Group+5:+Vercel+Deployment), or the feedback form for this exercise.
+I would appreciate your feedback a lot.

 ## 🍩 Exercise Feedback form

 Writing down what you learn is key to your retention.
 Also, I want to make sure each exercise is effective at helping you learn the material.
 Please quickly fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeKPJV5UInaNFlZawN7vZdNyPngyinrkp7eoQO0vzwGzh2EtQ/viewform?usp=pp_url&entry.651170566=Exercise+15+-+Deploy+your+Next.js+app+on+Vercel) so you can elaborate on what you learned and give me feedback so I can improve it for future learners.